MicrosoftDocs/cpp-docs/docs/ide/cmake-tools-for-visual-cpp.md

 In Visual Studio 2015, Visual Studio users can use a [CMake generator](https://cmake.org/cmake/help/v3.9/manual/cmake-generators.7.html) to generate MSBuild project files, which the IDE then consumes for IntelliSense, browsing, and compilation.

-Starting in Visual Studio 2017, the **Visual C++ Tools for CMake** component uses the **Open Folder** feature to enable the IDE to consume CMake project files (such as CMakeLists.txt) directly for the purposes of IntelliSense and browsing.
+Visual Studio 2017 introduces rich support for CMake.
+The **Visual C++ Tools for CMake** component uses the **Open Folder** feature to enable the IDE to consume CMake project files (such as CMakeLists.txt) directly for the purposes of IntelliSense and browsing.
 If you use a Visual Studio generator, a temporary project file is generated and passed to msbuild.exe, but is never loaded for IntelliSense or browsing purposes.

 **Visual Studio 2017 version 15.3**: Support is provided for both Ninja and Visual Studio generators.